cnidaire/Master1_Internship/report.md

 ---
+title: "Master 1 Internship"
-title: "Improving the nifH reference database"
+subtitle: "Improving the *nifH gene* reference database"
 author: [Legrand Remi]
-date: "2023-05-29"
+date: "2023-05-30"
 keywords: [Markdown, Example]
 abstract: |
-	Short version of the introduction: to do later
+    Most of the Nitrogen fixation in the oceans is due to nitrogen-fixating Bacteria thanks to a collection of genes: *nif*.
+To study the fixation dynamics and the composition of the Bacteria population we sample some environmental DNA and then using a reference database, we can characterize the population.
+However, the current reference file is incomplete and needs to be improved and automatized.
 titlepage: true
 toc-own-page: true
 ---